 OS X and iOS developer Huo Ju stated on Quora that the demand for iOS professionals would only get higher with the growing number of iOS devices shipped as well as the number of startups aiming to develop their own iOS application.
 The two industries that are witnessing the highest demand for iOS developers are home automation and health.

-With high demand for skilled iOS professionals comes a handsome salary.
+With the high demand for skilled iOS professionals comes a handsome salary.
 According to a popular job portal, Indeed, the average base salary for an iOS developer in the United States is $116,804 per year plus an annual cash bonus of $5,000.
 In fact, it is 68% higher than the average salary for other job postings.

 After examining more than 259,000,000 profiles, LinkedIn stated that the job title of iOS developer occupies the top position.
 The graph below shows an overview of other iOS related job titles and their salaries.